Project Management 101 Part 2- How to manage a project effectively from start to finish

 In the first part of our Project Management series, we elaborated on its importance, how project management helps and how it works.
 We also discussed all the benefits your small business can enjoy by putting it into practice.

 In this post, we aim to illustrate how to plan a project effectively from start to finish.
-Moreover, we are going to analyse the necessary components and steps you have to take for successful project management.
+Moreover, we are going to analyze the necessary components and steps you have to take for successful project management.

 Project management is a process that consists mainly of five stages: Conception, Planning, Execution, Performance and Project Close.
 These phases are not a random terminology we came up with; there is actually a Project Management Institute (a non-profit organization) that outlined this in a book.
-The PMBOK (Project Management Book of Knowledge) contains the fundamental practises Project Managers can use to bring out the best results.
+The PMBOK (Project Management Book of Knowledge) contains the fundamental practices Project Managers can use to bring out the best results.

 Basic principles of project management

-In order to understand and incorporate project management into your company, you need to realize that all of the phases we’re going to discuss below, comprise a project’s life cycle.
+In order to understand and incorporate project management into your company, you need to realize that all of the phases we’re going to discuss below, comprise a project’s lifecycle.